The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Synthetic radio observations and Cosmic Ray Electron Models

 This normalization $n_{\rm e,0}$ is related to the normalization of the proton energy spectrum by Equation 7 in BK05, repeated in \autoref{eq:K0}.
 The normalization of the proton energy spectrum is, in turn, related to the energy density of CR protons through equation A13 of BK05.
 To compute A13, an integral over energy has been performed on $n(E)\, E\, dE$ above a nonrelativistic energy threshold $E_1$ (where $E_1 << E_{\rm p}$) assuming a power-law index $p > 2$:

-Combining \autoref{eq:K0} through \autoref{eq:ep} results in the following expression for how the number density of CR electrons, assuming equipartition between the CR protons and the magnetic field, ($n_{\text{CR,A1}}$) scales with the local magnetic field $B$ and power-law index $p$:
+Combining \autoref{eq:K0} through \autoref{eq:ep} results in the following expression for how the total number density of CR electrons, assuming equipartition between the CR protons and the magnetic field, (Model pEq) scales with the local magnetic field $B$ and power-law index $p$:

+Hereafter, we write $n_{\rm CR,e}$ as $n_{\rm CR}$, dropping $\rm e$ and $\rm p$ subscripts as we only discuss CR electron number densities throughout.
+The subscripts $\rm pEq$ and $\rm eEq$ are used in this section to distinguish the CR electron number density derived in our two distinct equipartition assumptions.
 The differences between our treatment and the treatment of BK05 are twofold: our neglect of the subdominant CR electrons in the energy equipartition with the magnetic field and our inclusion of the $E_{\text{min}}$ and $E_{\text{max}}$ term that explicitly accounts for the bounds of our energy integral.
-This term replaces a factor of $E_e$ which would imply the power-law energy spectrum is integrated from $E_e$ to an infinite maximum kinetic energy.
+This term replaces a factor of $E_{\rm e}$ which would imply the power-law energy spectrum is integrated from $E_{\rm e}$ to an infinite maximum kinetic energy.
 We again refer the reader to \autoref{subsec:gamma} for a discussion on the choice of $E_{\rm min} \neq E_{\rm e}$.